My original blog on visual aids was written during lockdown to support families at home. I have now updated it and added some more information.

-Following on from my earlier blog I wanted to go into more detail about how much visual aids (also known as visual supports) can help your children and give predictability to their day.
-As I previously mentioned, I have access to Widgit symbols and would be happy to support you in making up resources to help your child cope.
-Your child’s school or their speech and language therapist may have helped you with this however, you may not at these difficult times be able to access resources easily.
+Visual aids (also known as visual supports) can help your child and give predictability to their day.
+Your child’s school or their speech and language therapist may help or provide you with these resources but as I have access to Widgit symbols I can also support you with making up resources to meet your child's needs.
 Many children with Fragile X struggle with transitions and due to the changes in their routine their anxiety levels may rise.
 It’s not easy to process the spoken word when you are anxious and visual aids can build up their confidence.
 I trust the following tips will be useful.

 Object of Reference